DeiC-HPC/cotainr/doc/getting_started.rst

 `cotainr` makes it easy to build `Singularity`_/`Apptainer`_ containers for certain :ref:`use cases <use_cases>`.
 If this is your first time learning about `cotainr`, we encourage you to read the :ref:`motivation for using cotainr <why_cotainr>`.

-In order to get started using `cotainr`, first be sure your system have the necessary :ref:`dependencies <cotainr_dependencies>` installed, then you can install `cotainr` directly using pip.
+In order to get started, you can install `cotainr` directly using pip.

 .. code-block:: console

     $ pip install cotainr

+Additionally, you need to have `Singularity`_ or `Apptainer`_ installed.
+More details about dependencies may be found in the :ref:`User Guide <cotainr_dependencies>`.

-Alternatively, If you are using an HPC system, you may be in luck and find `cotainr` is already installed and refer to the following instructions.
+Alternatively, if you are using an HPC system, you may be in luck that `cotainr` is already installed on the system.
+Refer to the instructions below for getting started in that case.

 .. grid:: 1
     :gutter: 4